cpmech/russell/russell_ode/README.md

 ### <a name="arenstorf"></a> Arenstorf orbits

 This example corresponds to Fig 0.1 on page 130 of Reference #1.
-See also Eqs (0.1) and (0.2) on page 129 and 130 of Reference #1.
+The problem is defined in Eqs (0.1) and (0.2) on page 129 and 130 of Reference #1.

 From Hairer-Nørsett-Wanner: